 What is a one on one meeting?

-Why you need one on one meetings
+Why you need 1:1 meetings

 Plenty of meetings in the workplace are actually time-wasters.
 How many times have you seen a meme that reads, “I survived another meeting that should have been an email?”
 The feeling is ubiquitous across all types of businesses.

-A 1:1 meeting gives a manager an opportunity to guide an employee on their professional goals to forge a stronger bond and a happy workplace.
+These meetings give a manager an opportunity to guide an employee on their professional goals to forge a stronger bond and a happy workplace.
 To reap this benefit, you must plan an efficient meeting by building a well-designed meeting agenda.

 How to build your agenda